 On the topic of traffic direction, since cars all move in the same direction in a roundabout, the stop-and-go nature of traffic flow that occurs at traffic signals and stop signs is significantly reduced.
 Research has proven that traffic flow improves after roundabouts have replaced traditional intersections.
 As an added bonus, roundabouts create less idling, which means fewer vehicle emissions (good for the environment) and less fuel consumption (good for your wallet).

 Although roundabouts are considered the safer intersection option, they can be potentially hazardous to some drivers, particularly older drivers.

-According to the Federal Highway Administration, “The single greatest concern in accommodating older road users, both drivers and pedestrians, is the ability of these persons to safely maneuver through intersections.”
+“The single greatest concern in accommodating older road users, both drivers and pedestrians, is the ability of these persons to safely maneuver through intersections,” according to the Federal Highway Administration.
 The FHA also states older drivers may have difficulty in situations involving complex speed-distance judgments under time constraints, and are much more likely to be involved in crashes where the drivers were either traveling too fast for the curve or were surprised by the curved alignment.
 This all adds up to roundabouts being a significant safety risk for older drivers.

 How to Use a Roundabout

 In theory, roundabouts are simple to understand, but they can be difficult to navigate if you’re unfamiliar.
 Upon approaching the intersection, a vehicle yields to traffic already within the roundabout.
 Vehicles already in the roundabout have the right of way.
 When there is a safe amount of space, you can enter.
 Remember, a yield sign is not a stop sign – if there are no cars in the roundabout, look around for pedestrians and bicyclists and proceed in.

 Once in the roundabout, circle the road until you reach your desired exit.
 If you want to turn right, take the first exit; straight, the second; left, the third; and a U-turn, the fourth.